gbodra/go-recipe-api/README.md

 # go-recipe-api
-Recipe to bootstrap an API with JWT in Golang
+Recipe to bootstrap an API with JWT in Golang.
+Configured to run inside a Docker container with hot-reload.